-The Top Management Programme is Advance HE's flagship programme and has an established track record of developing strategic leaders in higher education.
-Over 60 of the current UK Vice-Chancellors/Principals are TMP alumni, with many of the other past participants of TMP holding some of the most senior posts throughout higher education.
+The Top Management Programme for Higher Education is Advance HE's flagship programme and has an established track record of developing strategic leaders in higher education.
+Over 60 of the current UK Vice-Chancellors/Principals are TMP HE alumni, with many of the other past participants of TMP HE holding some of the most senior posts throughout higher education.

 The new report focuses on leadership styles using ‘Story Based Evaluation’ (SBE), a qualitative approach incorporating ‘360’ feedback, through three phases:

-- The TMP alumni were then asked to reflect on the group feedback, determining how TMP had influenced their practice.
+- The TMP HE alumni were then asked to reflect on the group feedback, determining how TMP HE had influenced their practice.

-The report authors found clear evidence that much of the practice highlighted in the SBEs related directly back to the TMP.
+The report authors found clear evidence that much of the practice highlighted in the SBEs related directly back to the TMP HE.

 Alison Johns, Advance HE Chief Executive

-The longitudinal study, commissioned by the Leadership Foundation in 2016 runs until 2020.
+The longitudinal study, commissioned by Advance HE (formerly the Leadership Foundation) in 2016 runs until 2020.